Horror Show (album)

 Horror Show is the sixth studio album from the American heavy metal band Iced Earth, released June 26, 2001.
 It is a concept album based on classic monsters and horror-movie icons, including Dracula, Frankenstein, and The Phantom.
 It was the first Iced Earth album to feature drummer Richard Christy, and the only album to feature Steve Di Giorgio on bass, though he did not tour with the band.
 Horror Show is usually considered Iced Earth's only straightforward power metal release, as little of the thrash metal influence from the band's earlier works is present.
 This album also featured more prominent usage of Matt Barlow's multi-layered vocals as a center point for the songs.

 There was a special limited-edition two-disc set.
 The second disc included the instrumental track, "Transylvania", an Iron Maiden cover, along with an interview with bandleader/rhythm guitarist Jon Schaffer.
 There is also a single-disc version with "Transylvania", but without the interview.
 The song "Dracula" includes the line "the blood is the life", a quote from Deuteronomy 12:23.
 However, it is likely lifted from the 1992 version of Bram Stoker's Dracula which also features the line.
 As in "Dracula", many of the lyrics are lifted straight from the movies they were inspired by.
 Unlike other releases, it features much writing from Matt Barlow.

-By the end of the song "Damien" there is a section where Jon's reversed voice repeats the message that is also in the middle, silent section of the song.
+By the end of the song "Damien" there is a section where Barlow's reversed voice repeats the message that is also in the middle, silent section of the song.
 So, if the song is played backwards, the true message can be heard.
 This kind of reversed voice was also done by Iron Maiden in the beginning of their song "Still Life" of their fourth studio album Piece of Mind.